Vadim Naumov: Personal life and death

 On 29 January 2025, Naumov and Shishkova were passengers on American Eagle Flight 5342, and died when a U.S. Army Sikorsky UH-60 Black Hawk helicopter collided with the plane while the jet was on approach to land at Ronald Reagan Washington National Airport, killing all 67 people on both aircraft.
 They were returning from Wichita, Kansas, where they had participated in a development camp for young skaters in the days following the 2025 U.S. Figure Skating Championships.
 The Skating Club of Boston, where the couple coached, had six skaters who died in the crash.
 Their son, Maxim, who had competed at the U.S. Championships, was not onboard the plane, having flown out of Wichita Dwight D. Eisenhower National Airport two days before the crash took place.
 On March 2, 2025, U.S. Figure Skating held an ice show called Legacy on Ice, which paid tribute to Naumov and the other victims that were killed aboard American Eagle Flight 5342.
 Maxim performed to Shishkova and Naumov's favorite song, "Город, которого нет (The City That Doesn't Exist)" by Igor Kornelyuk, to honor his parents.

+In January 2026, Maxim fulfilled his and his parents' dreams by making the 2026 Winter Olympic team.
+"I would not be sitting here without the unimaginable work, effort and love from my parents," said Naumov after being named to the team.
+"It means absolutely everything to me, fulfilling the dream that we collectively had as a family since I first was on the ice at five years old.
+So it means absolutely everything.
+And I know they’re looking down, smiling and proud."